Failte327/discord-poll-bot/README.md

 This bot will lock the user out of the channel after they vote in order to prevent re-casting votes.
 It's the only way that I was able to accomplish this, because I was unable to store the user id reliably.

+**Make sure that you replace the number after channel.id == in the if statements to the channel you want to use it in**